Learn more about administrative penalties, organ mandates, anonymous dispositions, and criminal dispositions here.

 - fail to pay an anonymous order within four weeks.

-Can I appeal against a punishment order?
+Can I take legal action against a penalty order?

-You can only appeal:
+You can only lodge an objection

-- within two weeks of service,
+- within two weeks of notification,

 Important notes:

-Who is responsible for what penalties?
+Who is responsible for which penalties?

 For organ mandates and anonymous orders of the city of Innsbruck, the Service Unit Traffic and security fines.. is responsible.

-- Contact: Service Unit Traffic and security fines.
+- Contact: Service Unit Traffic and security fines

 - Tyrolean Youth Act

-- Tyrolean road law
+- Tyrolean Road Act

 - Tyrolean Events Act